frictionlessdata/website/site/standards/README.md

 ## Specific Standards

-For some specific use cases there are domain oriented specifications like Fiscal Data Package.
-Moreover, we provide some general standards extensions like Data Package Views or CSV Dialect.
+For some specific use cases there are domain oriented specifications like the Fiscal Data Package.
+Also, we provide some general standard extensions like Data Package Views or CSV Dialect.

 <div class="main-section black-text">
 <div class="features flex flex-row flex-wrap py-4">